blog-icon

 Introducing "Light the Way:” A new dawn in ALS care and support

 As we step into a new era of medical innovation, it's crucial to shine a light on diseases that have long remained in the shadows.
-Amyotrophic lateral sclerosis (ALS), a progressive neurodegenerative disease also known as motor neurone disease (MND), is one such condition that has challenged medical experts for decades.
+Amyotrophic lateral sclerosis (ALS), a progressive neurodegenerative disease also known as motor neuron disease (MND), is one such condition that has challenged medical experts for decades.
 Today, we’re thrilled to share a beacon of hope in this challenging landscape: Sano’s launch of “Light the Way.”

 Continue reading